nationalarchives/alpha-prototype-starter/README.md

 6. Start the application with `flask run`
 7. See the command line for the URL to visit
 8. When finished run `deactivate` from the virtual environment

+For front end assets:

+In a _new terminal_ run these commands

+9. Install Gulp CLI globally with `npm install --global gulp-cli` (Note: you only need to do this once)
+10. Install Node dependencies with `npm install`
+11. Start Gulp with `npm start`